 - Do I have a list of unfixable dealbreakers?

-- Imagine yourself as a third party (would you advise your bestie to get back?)
+- Imagine yourself as a third party (Would you advise your bestie to get back?)

-- Take things VERY slow.
-Imagine your relationship to be snail
+- Take things VERY slow

-- Don’t bring up issues of the past; consider this romance as a clean slate
+- Don’t bring up issues of the past.
+Consider this romance as a clean slate

-According to research, around 50% of couples get back together with their ex.
+So, can couples get back together after months apart?
+Well, according to research, around 50% of couples get back together with their ex.
 The timeline for this breakup could vary from a couple of months to even a couple of years.